dgalemb/PAPY/#4/TP Final/MandelJuliaLib/README.md

 ***Please note***: The path here is to MandelJulia, not to MandelJuliaLib (the downloaded folder), the relative path between them is: MandelJuliaLib/MandelJulia.

-The commands shown produce the default images but we can change the parameters:
+The commands shown produce the default images but we can change the parameters as we wish, for instance:

 ```
 python /path/to/MandelJulia MandelbrotPlot